mmkke/GMRI/README.md

 Intercept: [4.92655315]
 ```

-The explained variance ratio is somewhat improved over the intial statmdodel estimate.
-Interestingly, this model perfomed better on the test data than on the trianing data.
+The explained variance ratio is somewhat improved over the initial Statmodel estimate.
+Interestingly, this model performed better on the test data than on the training data.

 <img src="figs/multi_reg_result.png" width=800>